 Similarly, who doesn’t love quality chocolate?
 While studies connecting chocolate to heart health aren’t based on the most robust evidence, we can just enjoy it for pleasure, right?
 For gifting, a locally crafted, handcrafted creation is sure to please.

-As with the chocolate, why not treat your loved one to something over and above everyday cheese, especially since we won’t be indulging in fancy cheese at holiday parties all month long?
+As with the chocolate, why not treat your loved one to something over and above everyday cheese?
+A little cheese can absolutely be part of a heart-healthy eating pattern.
+(See here for why.)